-What is Culture? or permission of the instructor
+- What is Culture? (for CHS students) or permission of the instructor.

-This course will focus on how early modern images reflect the development of the religious, social, gender and ethnic diversity in their respective societies and how different groups aimed to explore and define themselves in the visual arts of this period.
-Over the course of seven weeks, we will trace and analyze these different processes in a visual tale of two cities: Amsterdam and London.
+This course will focus on how early modern images reflect the development of religious, social, gender and ethnic diversity in the Dutch Republic from 1581 to 1795, and how different groups explored and defined themselves through the visual arts of this period.
+Over the course of seven weeks, we will trace and analyze these different processes in a wide range of paintings, prints, and other visual representations.

-The first part of the course will focus on 17th century Amsterdam and explore how different religious groups in this city (particularly Mennonites, Jews and Muslims) and social classes were represented, by themselves as well as by others, in images produced in the city’s Golden Age.
-We will also discuss how a number of aspects of the visual arts, such as genre and agency, related to the concept of diversity in 17th-century Amsterdam and how in the course of this period, art became an increasingly important instrument to build bridges between the city’s various groups.
-In the second part, we will turn to London and trace the visual representation of various groups from the Restoration in 1660 to the rise of the Abolition Movement in the late 18th century.
-We will pay particular attention to William Hogarth’s prints and analyze how his political and social activism related to the various cultural, social and ethnic groups in the city as well as the notion of diversity itself.
+We will explore how different religious groups in the Dutch Republic (particularly Mennonites, Jews and Muslims) and social classes were represented, by themselves as well as by others, in prints and paintings.
+We will also discuss how a number of aspects of the visual arts, such as genre and agency, related to the concept of diversity in 17th-century Amsterdam and how in the course of the century, art became an increasingly important instrument to build bridges between the city’s various groups.
+Other subjects include the visual representation of women and black people in the Dutch Republic and the development of the artist as a social commentator and activist.
+Although we will focus on what early modern images meant to their contemporary audiences and the role that they played in the discourses of their period, we will also discuss how early modern notions of diversity relate to our own and how they feature – or not, as the case may be – in today’s art historical narratives and museums.

-Although the course will focus first and foremost on paintings and prints, we will discuss a number of texts that will help us to read and analyze these images in the context of the cultures that produced them.
-These include iconological theory by Erwin Panofsky and Ernst Gombrich as well as a number of art historical articles and texts on modern theoretical concepts, such as Stephen Greenblatt’s notion of self-fashioning and Laura Mulvey’s Male Gaze.
+The course will focus first and foremost on paintings and prints, but we will also discuss a number of texts that will help us to read and analyze these images in the context of the cultures that produced them.
+These include iconological theory by Erwin Panofsky and Ernst Gombrich as well as a number of art historical articles and texts on modern theoretical concepts.

-Read a visual image in the context of its period.
+Read an image in the context of its period

 Analyze and discuss how this interpretation relates to the image’s creation, reception and stakeholders, and how the image engages with specific social and cultural discourses of its time.